Sgvkamalakar/Google-Kickstart-Round-F-2022/README.md

 brown 2 2
 1
 red 1 1

-Sample Output
-save_alt
-content_copy
+#Sample Output:
 Case #1: 0
 Case #2: 2
 Case #3: 1
 In Sample Case #1, when sorted by color, the order of fabrics represented by the unique identifier is 1 and 2.
 When sorted by durability, the order of fabrics is 2 and 1.
 Therefore, 0 fabrics have the same position when sorted by color or durability.

 In Sample Case #2, when sorted by color, the order of fabrics represented by the unique identifier is 1 and 2.
-When sorted by durability, the order of fabrics is also 1 and 2.
+When sorted by durability, the order of fabrics is also
+1 and 2.
 Therefore, 2 fabrics have the same position.
 Notice that both fabrics have the same durability, so when Charles sorts them he decides that fabric 1 comes first because it has a smaller identifier.

 In Sample Case #3, since there is only 1 fabric, the position remains the same whether the fabrics are sorted by color or durability.

-Additional Sample - Test Set 2
+#Additional Sample - Test Set 2
 The following additional sample fits the limits of Test Set 2.
 It will not be run against your submitted solutions.
-Sample Input
-save_alt
-content_copy
+#Sample Input:
 1
 5
 blue 1 2